 Historically, government-funded programmes like Business Link dominated the support landscape and provided a whole host of free services.
 This picture has been changing noticeably over the past few years and the number of available schemes has reduced dramatically.
-Even so, there are still a number of business support organisations who would love to help you and some still do offer some free guidance for qualifying individuals.
-It is best to get in touch or check their website to see what is currently available.
+Even so, there are still a number of business support organisations who would love to help you and offer some free guidance for qualifying individuals.